processism/processism.github.io/patterns-interact.md

 ## Three Faces of One Reality

-We've explored three patterns separately:
+I've explored three patterns separately:
 - **Complementarity**: Apparent opposites that require each other
 - **Self-Reference**: Processes that act on themselves
 - **Scale-Invariance**: Patterns that repeat across scales